yyjtech/code-of-conduct/README.md

 > We all have to help to foster safer and braver spaces

+Different opinions are welcome in YYJ Tech, but context matters greatly.
+Please do your best to read the room and not derail the purpose(s) of the channels you are in, and respect the boundaries of others if they call you out on your behaviour.

 Figuring out how to include someone who does not have the same experience as you is not easy, and if we succeed in being a welcoming place that will mean we are interacting with many more people with many diverse experiences.
 Don't be afraid to try, but be open to feedback and don't take offense if someone asks you to do something differently to include them.
 Work together to find a way to make it possible.

 **The following behaviors are expected and requested of all community members:**